 - 2024 CREATE Act: This bipartisan effort proposes the establishment of a national resource for AI research to bolster research and development in the US.

-- 2024 National Security Memorandum (NSM) on AI: This memo establishes guidelines and strategies for the development, use, and regulation of AI in ways that enhance national security, protect critical infrastructure, and promote US leadership in AI innovation while addressing potential risks.
+- (Now revoked) 2024 National Security Memorandum (NSM) on AI: This memo established guidelines and strategies for the development, use, and regulation of AI to enhance national security, protect critical infrastructure, and promote US leadership in AI innovation.

-Similar to privacy law, other jurisdictions are leading the way, both in their timing of legislation, as well as the strength of their legislation.
+Similar to privacy law, other jurisdictions are leading the way, both in their timing of ratification and the strength of their respective legislation.
 The EU AI Act, passed in 2024, is seemingly the first substantive law regulating the use of AI.
 The regulation defines rules for risk-based classifications and requires transparency in applications like facial recognition and medical devices.

 Until the federal government catches up, states are filling the legislative void.
 Multiple states, including California, Utah, Tennessee and New York, have passed AI legislation, although each of these laws seemingly focuses on a specific use of AI, such as deep fakes in Tennessee.